Open-CMSIS-Pack/cmsis-toolbox/docs/YML-Input-Format.md

 Allows to control the directory structure for build output files and temporary files.

->**Note:**
+!!!
+Notes
     - This control is only possible at `csolution.yml` level.
     - CMake manages the temporary directory of all projects therefore `tmpdir:` does not support access sequences.

 `output-dirs:`                     |              | Content
 :----------------------------------|--------------|:------------------------------------